cghr-toronto/icd/README.md

 For public access, view and download the datasets from the [data](data) folder.

-For database access (collaborators and CGHR staff only), please contact one of the following people:
+For database access (CGHR staff only), please contact one of the following people:

 * Richard Wen <rrwen.dev@gmail.com>
 * Peter Rodriguez <Peter.Rodriguez@unityhealth.to>